 - Fully remove and dispose of roofline fascias, soffits and rainwater products.

 - Install solid (not hollow) replacement UPVC boards and new gutters/pipes.

-- Install new vents and eaves felt.
+- Install new eaves felt.

 |Location||Small Business /Trader||Large Business|